Tesla's Elon Musk settles with SEC, is out as board chair, will pay $20M

-Tesla CEO Elon Musk will pay a $20 million fine and step down as chairman of the company's board under a settlement with the US Securities and Exchange Commission over alleged securities fraud.
+Tesla CEO Elon Musk will pay a $20 million fine and step down as chairman of the company's board under a settlement with the US Securities and Exchange Commission over alleged securities fraud, the SEC said on Saturday.

-Under the settlement, announced Saturday, Musk will remain CEO of Tesla, according to various media reports.
-The settlement also calls for the company to separately pay another $20 million.
-In addition, according to an SEC release,
+Under the settlement Musk will remain CEO of Tesla, according to various media reports.
+A related settlement, also announced Saturday, calls for Tesla to pay another $20 million.
+In addition, according to an SEC release, the settlements include the following requirements:

---Musk will be replaced as board chairman by an independent chairman and will be ineligible to be re-elected to that position for three years.
+- Musk will be replaced as board chairman by an independent chairman and be ineligible to be re-elected to that position for three years.

---Tesla will establish a new committee of independent directors and put in place additional controls and procedures to oversee Musk's communications.
+- Tesla will create a new committee of independent directors and establish added controls and procedures to oversee Musk's communications.

---The total of $40 million in penalties will be distributed to harmed investors under a court-approved process.
+- The total of $40 million in penalties will be handed out to harmed investors under a court-approved process.

 "Musk's false and misleading public statements and omissions caused significant confusion and disruption in the market for Tesla's stock and resulting harm to investors," the SEC said in the complaint.